tkn-tub/ns3-gym/src/wifi/doc/wifi.rst

 #.
 RX: the PHY is synchronized on a signal and is waiting until it has received
    its last bit to forward it to the MAC.
 #.
 IDLE: the PHY is not in the TX or RX states.
+#.
+SLEEP: the PHY is in a power save mode and cannot send nor receive frames.

 When the first bit of a new packet is received while the PHY is not IDLE (that is, it is already synchronized on the reception of another earlier packet or it